Yoga (Self-Hypnosis) to Quit Smoking

 • To celebrate something

-• While driving car
+• While driving a car

 • While thinking about some difficult situations